‘Baku’s promise was broken’: World decries Nagorno-Karabakh flare up

 Armenia calls for UN help on Nagorno-Karabakh’s humanitarian situation

-Renewed fighting in the mountainous region comes almost three years after a brief but brutal war with Armenia over the area, in which more than 6,000 people were killed.
+Renewed fighting in the region comes almost three years after a brief but brutal war with Armenia over the area, in which more than 6,000 people were killed.

-The region is globally recognised as part of Azerbaijan, but has a majority ethnic Armenian population which broke from Baku’s control in the after a war in the early 1990s.
+The region is globally recognised as part of Azerbaijan, but has a majority ethnic Armenian population that broke from Baku’s control after a war in the early 1990s.

-Here is how world is reacting to the fighting:
+Here is how the world is reacting to the fighting:

 Armenia